|

 Problem: I can't change channels, or , I

-only see one channel on my TV
+only see one channel on my TV (when using the coax cable input)

-Solution: After checking all of your connections, aim the
+Second, after checking all of your connections, aim the

 remote at the Receiver and press MENU.
 Make sure that CATV is selected.